jbramburger/DataDrivenDynSyst/README.md

     - conserved_quantities.m implements the method [Kaiser et al.](http://eurika-kaiser.com/downloads/KaKuBr2018cdc.pdf) to learn conserved quantities from data

 - **Chapter 4**: **COMING SOON**: This folder contains MATLAB scripts to reproduce the results from Chapter 4 of the textbook.
 More details can be found in the heading of each script.
 Organization is as follows:
+    -

+- **Chapter 5**: [**Learning Dynamics with Neural Networks**](https://github.com/jbramburger/DataDrivenDynSyst/tree/main/Learning%20Dynamics%20with%20Neural%20Networks): This folder contains MATLAB scripts and Jupyter notebooks to reproduce the results from Chapter 5 of the textbook.
+More details can be found in the heading of each script or notebook.
+This folder also contains trained neural networks that can be loaded in to reproduce the results from the textbook.
+Organization is as follows:
+    - neural_network.m implements a basic neural network and gradient descent training process.
+    - Forecast.ipynb usings a neural network, implemented and trained using Tensorflow 2.0, to forecast the dynamics of the Henon mapping.
+    - Diffusion_PINN.ipynb simulations the solutions to the heat equation using a [physics informed neural network (PINN)](https://www.sciencedirect.com/science/article/pii/S0021999118307125)
+    - Bistable_PINN.ipynb uses a PINN to identify the speed of traveling waves in a bistable reaction-diffusion equation.
+    - Diffusion_Discovery.ipynb employs a PINN to learn the coefficients in a heat equation from data.

+- **Chapter 6**: [**Autoencoder Neural Networks**]([https://github.com/jbramburger/DataDrivenDynSyst/tree/main/Learning%20Dynamics%20with%20Neural%20Networks](https://github.com/jbramburger/DataDrivenDynSyst/tree/main/Autoencoder%20Neural%20Networks)): This folder contains MATLAB scripts and Jupyter notebooks to reproduce the results from Chapter 6 of the textbook.
+More details can be found in the heading of each script or notebook.
+This folder also contains trained neural networks that can be loaded in to reproduce the results from the textbook.
+Organization is as follows:
+    - Tent2Logistic.ipynb and Tent2Sine.ipynb both use an autoencoder neural network structure to approximate the conjugacy between the tent map and the logistic and sine maps, respectively.
+    - GlobalLinearization.ipynb uses an autoencoder to learn Koopman eignefunctions from data, following [Lusch et al.](https://www.nature.com/articles/s41467-018-07210-0).
+    - ActionAngle.ipynb learns an invertible change of variable to put the Kepler problem in action-angle coordinates.
+    -
+    - Rossler conj.ipynb and Gissinger conj.ipynb combine dimensionality reduction and model discovery to identify conjugate maps of their Poincare map dynamics.
+This work is based on the work of [Champion et al.](https://www.pnas.org/doi/abs/10.1073/pnas.1906995116) and primarily follows [Bramburger et al.](https://www.sciencedirect.com/science/article/pii/S0167278921001652)